P3Droid/Google-Glass-MasterControl/README.md

 	* Wifi address (Only if connected to wifi)

+#### Glass Status Screens

+(This project can be found on github here: https://github.com/martynhaigh/GlassUninstaller?files=1)

+Launch Phrase: <b>Glass Uninstall</b>

+Remove any installed application.
+	* Swipe left or right to scroll through the list of apps.
+	* Tap one finger to uninstall.

 IMPORTANT REMINDER
 =============

 Most screens have an auto timeout function.
-After you issue your voice command the device will go back to the "Ok Glass" screen withing 2 - 5 seconds.
+After you issue your voice command the device will go back to the "Ok Glass" screen withing 6 seconds.